 The two ways to finance a car are to get a traditional auto loan or a lease on a vehicle.
 But which is the better option?
 You don’t actually own the vehicle with a lease, and it’s generally more costly over the long term.
-But certain people can do much better with this type of payment structure.
+So, is leasing a car a waste of money?
+Certain people can do much better with a lease payment structure.

 Table of Contents